from a handpicked tutor in LIVE 1-to-1 classes

 The two rays which join at a common point to form the angle are called the arms of the angle.
 Observe the figure given below which shows that OA and OB are the arms of the angle AOB.

 An angle is measured in degrees.
 One full rotation around a point forms a complete angle of 360°.

 Types of Angles and their Properties

 There are six types of angles.
 Each type of angle has a unique identification on the basis of angle measurement.
 Let us read about each type of angle individually along with their properties.

-An acute angle is an angle whose measure is greater than 0° and less than 90°.
+An acute angle is an angle which is greater than 0° and less than 90°.

 When an angle measures 90°, it is known as a right angle.
 A right angle can be easily observed as it forms the shape of the letter L.

-When the measurement of an angle is less than 180° but greater than 90° it is an obtuse angle.
+When an angle measures greater than 90° but less than 180°, it is an obtuse angle.

 A reflex angle is an angle whose measure is greater than 180° but less than 360°.

 When the measurement of an angle is equal to 360° it is a complete angle.